 “Circus in town again, J.?”

-The voice, as well as the question, snatched her from the brink of funk and brought a smile to her face.
+The voice, as well as the question, yanked her back her from the brink of funk and brought a smile to her face.

 Teddy hadn’t changed position, but his eyes were open and trained on her.